markusschloesser/Eowave-Magma-M4L/README.md

 This is a maxforlive device to control the Eowave Magma from Ableton.
 The Magma is a 101-ish synth but has additional features that the original does not have, like 3 Envelopes (Amp, Filter and AD Pitch), 2 LFOs (syncable to Midi clock), Presets (!), additional Waveforms for the LFOs and is fully controllable over CC.
 There are unfortunately a couple of peculiar issues when controlling it.
 See ISSUES here on Github.
 I based my device on the fantastic M4L device by Dominik Bohn (https://nukemodular.gumroad.com) which is for the Roland SH-01a, and
-1. removed stuff the Magma does not have (Polyphony, Chords
+1. removed stuff the Magma does not have (Polyphony, Chords, Unison etc)
 2. Added all the features from above that the Magma has (ENVs, LFOS etc)
 3. changed all the CCs and added the ones for 2.
 4. Gave all parameters the proper order so that you can control it nicely from controllers